Dlloydev/Toggle/README.md

 ##### Description

-This function sets the duration in milliseconds that the returned value is true after each state change.
-Useful to blink an LED to indicate every state change.
+This function sets the duration in milliseconds that the returned value is true after the set timer mode - onPress( 0), onRelease (1), onChange (2).
+Useful to blink an LED.

 ##### Syntax